 Content marketing is the kingpin of any business's marketing strategy for getting inbound leads through its website.
 With content marketing, you are looking for ways to provide increasingly helpful and compelling information to your prospects with the goal of them giving you their contact information in return.

-There are many pieces in this process, but the one piece I want to talk about here is what YOU are offering for that contact information.
-Maybe this is a downloadable content offer (think ebook, checklist or template) that you give out in exchange for a prospect's name and email address.
-Maybe this is a free consultation you've developed in exchange for in-depth information about themselves or their company to help you assess if they are a good fit.
+There are many pieces in this process, but the one piece we want to talk about here is what types of content you are offering for that contact information.
+Maybe it's a downloadable content offer (think ebook, checklist or template) that you give out in exchange for a prospect's name and email address.
+Maybe it's a free consultation you've developed in exchange for in-depth information about themselves or their company to help you assess if they are a good fit.
 Remember, the more information you ask from them, the more valuable your offer needs to be.

 Let's look at some of the different types of content companies like yours are using to generate more leads on their website (that don't include those less-than-effortless ebooks).